Discrete-to-continuum crystalline curvature flows: Numerical experiments

 \section{Numerical experiments}

 We show some numerical experiments to illustrate our results, in dimension~2 (an implementation in 3D is currently being developed).
 We follow the implementation described in~\cite{ChaDar} (see also~\cite{DarbonChambolle12}), except that now the distance is properly computed using using the inf/sup-convolution formulas~\eqref{def d,sd}.
-The (exact) numerical resolution of the discrete ROF functional is computed using Hochbaum's parametric maximum flow algorithm~\cite{Hochbaum01,Hochbaum13}, implemented upon the maxflow/mincut implementation of Boykov and Kolmogorov~\cite{BoykovKolmogorov-maxflow}.
-Other implementations of the algorithm yielding approximate minimizers have been considered for instance in~\cite{Chambolle04,Obermanetal2011}, of course they work in practice and allow to address more (an)isotropies than the current work, yet the joint convergence as $\e=h\to 0$ is not clear in these contexts.
-For numerical speedup, the infimum and supremum of definition \eqref{def d,sd} are computed only in a neighborhood of fixed size and not on the whole grid.
-Similarly, the ROF minimization is only performed in a neighborhood of the boundary.
-We observe that Corollary~\ref{cor neigh} in Appendix~\ref{app:finite} justifies this restriction in some particular case, notably the case $\phi=\|\cdot\|_{\ell^1}, \po=\|\cdot\|_{\ell^\infty}$ (where $\ell_1=1$ can be chosen in Lemma \ref{lemma neigh}), which is particularly relevant.
-The code is available at \url{https://plmlab.math.cnrs.fr/chambolle/discretecrystals/} (implemented in \texttt{C/C++} and running on GNU/linux with \texttt{gcc}).
+The (exact) numerical resolution of the discrete ROF functional is computed using Hochbaum's parametric maximum flow algorithm~\cite{Hochbaum01,Hochbaum13}, implemented upon the maxflow/mincut implementation of Boykov and Kolmogorov~\cite{BoykovKolmogorov-maxflow}. {This particular algorithm has the advantage to provide an \textit{exact} solution of the ROF problem, up to computer precision.} Other implementations of the algorithm yielding approximate minimizers have been considered for instance in~\cite{Chambolle04,Obermanetal2011}, of course they work in practice and allow to address more (an)isotropies than the current work, yet the joint convergence as $\e=h\to 0$ is not clear in these contexts.
+For numerical speedup, the infimum and supremum of definition \eqref{def d,sd} are computed only in a neighborhood of fixed size and not on the whole grid. {We expect this to yield, in general, an error of order $C\e$ with $C$ getting smaller as the width of the strip increases, however we} observe that Corollary~\ref{cor neigh} in Appendix~\ref{app:finite} justifies this restriction {(showing that $C=0$)} in some cases, notably the case $\phi=\|\cdot\|_{\ell^1}, \po=\|\cdot\|_{\ell^\infty}$, {see Fig.~\ref{fig:Wulffshapes}, left, for which the sup/inf are in fact min/max which are reached very close to the evolving boundary (as one can chose $\ell_1=1$ in Lemma \ref{lemma neigh}).} Similarly, the ROF minimization is only performed in a neighborhood of the boundary {(one can show that this does not affect the solution in a smaller neighborhood, hence the overall error is the same as when computing the distance in a strip only)}.